 How Do You Know If the Business is Liable for Causing Your Slip and Fall Accident on the Stairway?

 In determining whether or not a business or property owner is obligated to compensate a victim for their injuries the victim will need to evaluate many factors from the accident scene.
-This can be a very complicated, both factually and legally.
+This can be very complicated, both factually and legally.
 The accident victim will need to determine if the business or property owner acted reasonably in trying to protect its guests and invitees.
 For example, did the business or property owner take steps to eliminate or warn of known dangerous conditions on the property?

-20 Factors For Evaluating Whether or Not A Business or Property Owner Acted Reasonably to Protect Its Customers, Guests and Invitees
+20 Factors For Evaluating Whether or Not A Business or Property Owner Acted Reasonably to Protect Its Customers, Guests, and Invitees